smodha26/BankingSystem/README.md

 1. Execute the main method from (`AppLauncher.java`) class to start the application.
 2. For authentication, you can use the test users provided in `the user_accounts.json` file.
 Alternatively, you can sign up to create your own account, and your information will be stored in the same file.

+Note : Before working with the project, make sure to have JDK installed, setup your SDK, and use 'mvn clean install' to download all necessary dependencies with Maven.

 ## Project Description

 The Banking Platform is a Java-based application that simulates a basic banking system.
 It allows users to interact with their bank accounts by making deposits and withdrawals while providing a transaction history to track their financial activity and view their current balance.
 The project utilizes the Jackson library for JSON data processing and employs Maven for efficient dependencies management.
 Furthermore, the application uses a JSON file as its database to store user account credentials securely.
 Users also have the option to create an account, ensuring that the chosen username is unique and doesn't already exist in the system.